What to See on the Short Inca Trail?

 Suspension Bridge

-To get to the checkpoint of the Short Inca trail, you need to cross a suspension bridge over the Urubamba River.
-As soon as people disembark the train, they immediately create a small traffic jam.
 It’s the perfect spot to take those first pictures of this historical journey you are about to embark on.
-There is also no better vintage point to capture the full scope of the Urubamba River that originates in Puno flowing for a 724km before joining the Tambo River to form the Ucayali River (part of Amazon River).
-So, stop soak in this momentous occasion, you are about to follow in the footsteps of the masterful ancient Incas.
+There is also no better vantage point to capture the full scope of the Urubamba River.
+This incredible river originates in Puno flowing for a 724km, before joining the Tambo River to form the Ucayali River (part of Amazon River).

-Chachabamba Archeological site
+Chachabamba Archeological Site

 What to see on the short Inca Trail to Machu Picchu?